Links on SoundGuys may earn us a commission. Learn more.

 We can’t provide a full analysis here, but we can highlight a few points that stood out to us.

 Amazon is only a few years into sustainability reporting, yet it presents ambitious goals.
 Among the highlights are 100% renewable energy by 2025, net-zero carbon for 50% of all shipments by 2030, and reaching net-zero carbon emissions across their entire operations by 2040.
 However, Banihani points out that Amazon’s report lacks a clear roadmap to achieving these lofty goals.

 The large numbers in Amazon’s reports are impressive, but they feel a little vague without being put in perspective.
-For example, when it says it will deploy 100,000 custom electric delivery vehicles by 2030, that sounds like a lot, but what percentage of its fleet would that represent?
+For example, when the company boasts about having acquired 100,000 custom electric delivery vehicles, that sounds like a lot, but what percentage of its fleet does that represent?
+And how far along the way of achieving its goal of making half of its shipments net-zero carbon by 2030 does that take the company.
 Without insider knowledge (or greater transparency), it’s tough to know what progress the company has made.
 Amazon didn’t clarify when we asked.

 We appreciate how Amazon’s sustainability report embraces the full spectrum of sustainability, and addresses both the environment and the people involved in its operations.
 You could see this as a direct response to the relentless negative news coverage Amazon has received over the years.
 Consequently, Amazon is not afraid to report to the SDGs.

 However, for as encouraging as Amazon’s report could be, it still concludes with this sentence: